-1. Heat oil and fry whole spices until aromatic, then add onion, garlic, ginger and chilies.
-Saute until onion turns light brown.
+1. In a heated wok/pan, add oil and fry whole spices until aromatic.
+Then add onion, garlic, ginger and chilies.
+Cook until onion is light brown.

-2. Add all remaining ingredients and cook over medium heat, stirring occasionally, until potatoes have absorbed all the liquid.
+2. Add all the remaining ingredients (minus salt) and cook while stirring occasionally until potatoes have absorbed the liquid.

 3. Add salt to taste, if necessary.
 Plate it and add coriander leaves.